MorgothCreator/AtmegaBootLd/README.md

 A very tiny fast bootloader in hex data transfer mode.

 This is the first public release.

 Ia a very fast botloader that receive intel hex data format, it is developed in ASM language to obtain a very tiny bootloader, with a maximum size of 512Words or 1024Bytes.

-This bootloader receive intel hex lines from a intel hex file with status response of every received line.
+This bootloader receive intel hex lines from a intel hex file with status response of every received line, this bootloader can work with a serial adapter or throught a bluetooth or Xbee transceivers.

 Aditional this bootloader can receive several commands: